 There are many clubs and organizations on campus providing many opportunities to make friends, explore a variety of issues, lend a helping hand and even contacts in the career field of your choice.
-The department of mass communication is pursuing chapters of many professional organizations.
-At present there is one professional chapter on campus.

 All mass communication students are eligible to join the Society of Professional Journalists, a national organization for working professionals in the field, educators and students.